joyeusenoelle/Resume/README.md

 Since 2012, I've been working as a freelancer so that I could maintain my parents' house for them and, since I'm a single parent, make sure my son had the parental support he needed to grow up and finish high school.
 Now that he's about to graduate, I'm looking forward to rejoining the workforce on a more permanent basis.

+## Location
+I strongly prefer remote work, and (barring special requirements) do not need additional equipment to be able to work remotely.
+I will be happy to work in an office in the Baltimore County and City, MD area, but cannot relocate.

 ## Experience
 #### Freelance Developer - January 2010-present
 * Designed and developed websites for clients, using HTML, PHP, Javascript/jQuery, and MySQL.